 1/4 avocado, sliced

-olive oil, ghee, or butter (to toast the bread with)
+olive oil or vegan butter (to toast the bread with)

 Prep two slices of bread by spreading about 1 tbsp of Jain Pesto on each slice.
 Assemble the sandwich ingredients on one slice of bread in this order: 1 slice of cheese, sliced avocado, crumbled goat cheese (not pictured below, sorry!), and baby spinach/arugula.
 Top with another slice of mozzarella and the second slice of bread, press together.

 Next, heat 1 tbsp of ghee, butter, or olive oil in a pan on low-medium heat.
 Carefully place the sandwich on the pan and cook for a few minutes until the bread is golden brown.
 Lightly press down on the sandwich to make sure cheese is melted and the sandwich is sticking together.
 Flip the sandwich over and cook until the second slice is also golden brown.
 Remove from pan when ready and serve warm!

 Strawberry Pesto Crostini:

 1-2 cups Chopped Fresh Strawberries